mrkkrp/modalka/README.md

 The only thing you need to set up is how you activate the key bindings, make it easier.
 Here Modalka comes into play.
-It adds a thin wrapper that translates some normally self-inserting characters in normal mode into traditional key bindings that you specify.
-In insert mode everything works as usual.
+It adds a thin wrapper that translates some normally self-inserting characters in the normal mode into traditional key bindings that you specify.
+In the insert mode everything works as usual.
 This way you can work with all existing packages “natively”, without the need for any sort of “bridge”.

 ### Other solutions